pjrebsch/memorb/README.md

 ```

 Each registered method will execute once and have its result cached to be returned immediately on every call thereafter.

+## Advisories

+### Registering methods that aren't (yet) defined

+Memorb will allow you to register a method to be memoized before that method is actually defined.
+In fact, this is the normal behavior when specifying method registrations as part of the Memorb module inclusion.
+However, since registration of a method adds it to the prepended mixin for the class, `respond_to?` will return true on all instances, even if the method never actually gets defined on them.

+**There are plans to change automatic method overriding upon registration which would resolve this.**